 The facility does not bill the MCO for days the member is hospitalized.
 The member's room and board charge, used as a bedhold charge, constitutes the entire payment to the facility when a member is hospitalized.

 The facility must notify the MCO via Form H2067-MC, Managed Care Programs Communication, when the member has been in the hospital for 30 days.
-The MCO monitors the member's situation every calendar month up to four calendar months to determine if the stay will become permanent.
-If the member stays in the hospital longer than four calendar months, the member is systemically disenrolled.
+The MCO monitors the member's situation every month up to four months to determine if the stay will become permanent.
+If the member stays in the hospital longer than four months, the member is systemically disenrolled.

 A hospital includes a rehabilitation hospital or a rehabilitation floor or wing of a medical hospital.